ctrecordings/Ddsp/README.md

 # Ddsp
-A library for Digital Signal Processing in D with a focus on audio.
+A high level library for Digital Signal Processing in D with a focus on audio.

 ### Components
 - Circular buffer